too-young-too-naive/18647-s2017-lab3/README.md

 * **Triggering Parameters:**
   * `WINDOW_COUNT` - the number of buffer statistics to keep around for statistically analysis
   * `MIN_WINDOW_COUNT` - the minimum number of windows to collect before triggering

+## Post-Processing Scripts

+Some Matlab scripts to post-process captured data in the `scripts/matlab` sub-directory.
+These scripts will be updated over time.